amoldhamale1105/frostbyte/README.md

 - Userspace apps run at exception level 0 (EL0)
 - Synchronous and asynchronous exception handling
 - Interrupt handling and interrupt vector table
-- Timer interrupt based FIFO scheduling
+- Timer interrupt based FIFO scheduler
 - Paging and virtual memory management
 - FAT16 filesystem support
 - VFS (Virtual filesystem)
-- SysV analogous **init** startup
 - Serial console interactive shell
 - POSIX compliant system calls and commands
 - POSIX signal handling framework
+- Custom signal handlers in user programs
 - Custom standard library funtions
 - Executing custom programs with command-line arguments
-- User inputs to custom programs using `scanf`
+- User inputs (stdin) to foreground user programs
 - Foreground and background process management

 You can execute commands and programs on the shell by simply entering their name with or without executable suffix.
 Commands entered on the shell are case insensitive.
 All executables on frostbyte need to have the `.bin` suffix to be qualified as an executable.
 However, during execution, usage of the `.bin` suffix is optional